Flu Lab Communications Guidelines

 We value our relationship with funding recipients and are committed to respecting any guidelines you may have about how your name is used in our public communications.
 With your permission, we generally limit our communications to acknowledging our funding recipients on our website.

-Permission-Based Acknowledgement: We will always seek permission before naming your organization or project on our website or in any public-facing materials.
+• Permission-Based Acknowledgement: We will always seek permission before naming your organization or project on our website or in any public-facing materials.

 Proud to be Your Partner

-In conclusion, we are proud to be a part of your important work and want to ensure that our support is represented accurately and respectfully in all communications.
+In conclusion, we are proud to be part of your important work and want to ensure that our support is accurately and respectfully represented in all communications.
 By following these guidelines, you help us maintain the integrity of our relationship while allowing your organization to shine as the true focus of public communications.

 Thank you for your attention to these guidelines and for your collaboration in spreading the message of your impactful work!